NS&I launches first ever Junior Isa – is it the best deal? – Which? News

 When can my child access the money?

-Your child won’t be able withdraw any money from the account until they turn 18.
+Your child won’t be able to withdraw any money from the account until they turn 18.

 If you don’t want your child to take control of the account when they turn 18, you may want to consider a children’s savings account which allow you to withdraw money when you want, giving you more security and flexibility when your child turns 18.